Tax Credits: CTC elements

 If a young person is under 18 and has ceased full time education or approved training, , CTC can continue to be paid for up to 20 weeks.
 This only applies if the QYP has registered for work or training with a qualifying body and the CTC claimant has notified HMRC of the change within 3 months of the leaving date..

-A qualifying body for this purpose is the Careers or Connexions Service, the Ministry of Defence, the Department of Employment and Learning or an Education and Library Board established under article 3 of the Education and Libraries (Northern Ireland) Order 1986 or any corresponding body in a member state where Council Regulation (EEC) No. 1408/71 and Regulation (EC) No 883/2004(h) of the European Parliament and of the Council applies.
+A qualifying body for this purpose is the Careers or Connexions Service, the Ministry of Defence, the Department of Communities, the Department for the Economy or the Education Authority, or any corresponding body in a member state where Council Regulation (EEC) No. 1408/71 and Regulation (EC) No 883/2004(h) of the European Parliament and of the Council applies.
 More information about what constitutes a Careers or Connexions Service can be found in TCTM02230.

 The regulations allow for certain periods to be disregarded when determining whether a person is undertaking full time education or approved training.
 A period of up to 6 months can be disregarded if HMRC decide it is reasonable to do so.
 Any period due to illness or disability can also be disregarded, again if HMRC decide this is reasonable.